 "The Fisherman and the Syren" by Frederic Leighton (1856-58)

 I found this book of poetry many years ago, and the poem below by Michael Riviere reminds me of Corfu, where I found this scrappy little limited edition (just 500 copies).
 Decades later I found out that Riviere had lived on Corfu for those summers he was away from his native Norfolk.
 Having survived battle in Crete, more distinctive were his persistent escapes from various German POW camps which ultimately led to his distinguished membership of the 300 Houdinis locked up in Colditz.
-What a university that must have been, filled with men like who were not professional soldiers (such as V.C.-winning sheep farmers), let alone poets, but who went to duty when it called them.
+What a university that must have been, filled with men who were not professional soldiers (such as V.C.-winning sheep farmers), let alone poets, but who went to duty when it called them.

 Let me love you in the sun